Notes on the Geography of China: Zhouzhuang

 There's a range of bridge types.
 Post and lintel here.

 Some are very narrow, but cars don't have to squeeze through.

 Enough atmosphere.
 It's time to play your part and shop.

 At the least, you can buy a ticket for a boat ride.

 The tourist fleet is tied up at the edge of town.

 Think Vermeer could do something with this?

 Slack season; time for repairs.

-But even in winter a good number of boats ply the canals. ("Ply" is a nautical term reserved for salts wearing blue caps.)
+But even in winter a good number of boats ply the canals. ("Ply" is a nautical term normally restricted to old salts with blue caps.)

 You almost expect each boat to have a hook grabbing an underwater chain that pulls everybody along with just the right spacing.